sbseltzer/kioku-srs/MODEL.md

 Being Git, there's always the possibility of a merge conflict.

-In other SRSs, they just say "pick one".
-My problem with this is if a card was added on one system and a note type was modified on another, one of those changes will be lost.
+In other SRSs you an end up in situations where they say "pick one".
+My problem with this is if a card was added on one system and a note type was modified on another, one of those changes might be lost.
+Anki is picky when it comes to modifying fields on note types - requires a total database upload.
+There's probably a good reason for this, but it's not terribly obvious.

-Instead, it should give the user an interface to merge.
+In our case, it should give the user an interface to merge.
 In most cases, they'll simply need to "pick one" on a per-file basis.
+At the very least, show version A, version B, say which devices they're from and give them an interface to arbitrate.

 One thing I'd like to facilitate is sharing of cards/decks in a merge friendly way.
 Like, being able to update an RTK deck to newer revisions without it screwing up history.